Please Print and Use this Guide

 This Viewers Guide has been designed to broaden the viewers knowledge about the history of Japanese Americans and their WW II incarceration, and to deepen understanding of the potential dangers of repeating historys injustice and race prejudice in time of war.
 It is our hope that questions, dialogue and self-reflection will guide this process.

 Invite others to a group viewing . . .

-From a Silk Cocoon exposes a little known and very controversial aspect of the internment experience.
-Prior to the 1986 Civil Liberties Act, which included a presidential apology and a $20,000 symbolic redress for those who were interned, there was primarily a singular face to the internment story.
+From a Silk Cocoon exposes a little known and very controversial aspect of the incarceration experience.
+Prior to the 1986 Civil Liberties Act, which included a presidential apology and a $20,000 symbolic redress for those who were imprisoned, there was primarily a singular face to the incarceration story.
 It represented the unswerving loyalty of those who served in the armed forces and made incalculable sacrifices to prove their loyalty.
-The Civil Liberties Act served to publicly acknowledge the fact that incarceration was unjustified and that in fact, there was no military necessity for imprisoning 120,000 people of Japanese ancestry; and in doing so, has lifted the veil for many other internment stories to be told.
+The Civil Liberties Act served to publicly acknowledge the fact that incarceration was unjustified and that in fact, there was no military necessity for imprisoning 120,000 people of Japanese ancestry; and in doing so, has lifted the veil for many other prison camp stories to be told.

 We encourage you to invite family, friends, colleagues, or classmates to participate in a frank and open discussion about this little known aspect of U.S. history and all of its ramifications for living in todays post 9/11 America.

 Suggested Discussion Format